-Specialties: geographic information science, risk analysis, spatial analysis, uncertainty analysis, decision support, environmental regulatory guidance
+Specialties: geographic information science, risk analysis, spatial analysis, uncertainty analysis, decision support, environmental regulatory guidance, spatial data science

 See Also: Oak Ridge National Laboratory, Geographic Information Science and Technology group, Spatial Analysis and Decision Assistance, Personal website, Curriculum Vitae

 Robert Stewart’s research is focused on quantitative, computational methods particularly in the areas of geospatial and spatiotemporal modeling, with an emphasis on uncertainty, risk, and decision analysis.
 Areas of application have primarily centered on environmental pollution, risk, sample design, remediation, and associated implications for regulatory compliance.
 Recent activities include other geographical sciences such as population distribution and spatial epidemiology.
 Quantifying uncertainty and risk as well as understanding the implications of both for